 Guidelines for applicants seeking support from the Faculty of Public Health.

 This scheme replaces the Advisory Committee on Clinical Excellence Awards (ACCEA).
-Applications for the reformed 2022 round of awards will open on Thursday 27 April 2022 and we explain what this means for FPH members eligible for these awards.
+Applications for the reformed 2023 round of awards will open on 3 March 2023.

 Reforms to the scheme